'Fit note' is the informal name for a Statement of Fitness for Work. This is also referred to as a sick note, med cert, med 3 or doctor's note.

-GPs should carefully consider whether to tell a patient that they are not fit for any type of work at all.
+GPs, nurses, occupational therapists, pharmacists, and physiotherapists should carefully consider whether to tell a patient that they are not fit for any type of work at all.
 This increases their longer-term health risks.

-Guidance for GPs
+Guidance for GP practices

-- assess a patient's general fitness for work rather than making it job specific
+- assess a patient's general fitness for work rather than making it job-specific

 Facts about fit notes